KingArthur0205/Operarting-System/Operating System_Three Easy Pieces Note/Projects/shell/README.md

 write(STDERR_FILENO, error_message, strlen(error_message));
 ```

-After most errors, your shell simply *continue processing* after printing the one and only error message.
+After most errors, tje shell simply *continue processing* after printing the one and only error message.
 However, if the shell is invoked with more than one file, or if the shell is passed a bad batch file, it should exit by calling `exit(1)`